HOME

 • Guided tours of Te Arawhata and the 20-metre-high ramparts of Le Quesnoy

-• Return bus tour to three neighbouring towns instrumental in the lead up to the liberation of Le Quesnoy
+• Return bus tour to three neighbouring towns instrumental in the lead up to the liberation of Le Quesnoy, plus a light lunch

 45€ – The Anzac Dinner